zama-ai/concrete-ml/docs/explanations/inner-workings/quantization_internal.md

-# Quantization Tools
+# Quantization tools

 ## Quantizing data

 Concrete ML has support for quantized ML models and also provides quantization tools for Quantization Aware Training and Post-Training Quantization.
 The core of this functionality is the conversion of floating point values to integers and back.
 This is done using `QuantizedArray` in `concrete.ml.quantization`.

-The [`QuantizedArray`](./api/concrete.ml.quantization.quantizers.md#class-quantizedarray) class takes several arguments that determine how float values are quantized:
+The [`QuantizedArray`](../../references/api/concrete.ml.quantization.quantizers.md#class-quantizedarray) class takes several arguments that determine how float values are quantized:

-- `n_bits` defines the precision used in quantization
+* `n_bits` defines the precision used in quantization
-- `values` are floating point values that will be converted to integers
+* `values` are floating point values that will be converted to integers
-- `is_signed` determines if the quantized integer values should allow negative values
+* `is_signed` determines if the quantized integer values should allow negative values
-- `is_symmetric` determines if the range of floating point values to be quantized should be taken as symmetric around zero
+* `is_symmetric` determines if the range of floating point values to be quantized should be taken as symmetric around zero

-See also the [UniformQuantizer](./api/concrete.ml.quantization.quantizers.md#class-uniformquantizer) reference for more information:
+See also the [UniformQuantizer](../../references/api/concrete.ml.quantization.quantizers.md#class-uniformquantizer) reference for more information:

 ```python
 from concrete.ml.quantization import QuantizedArray